Santt99/Video4Trips/README.md

 # Video4Trips
-Web aPlications that generates a video with the images and videos you upload.
+Web Aplication that generates a video from your images shwing you where you have take the fotos.